IBM-Cloud/vnf-samples/ha/setup.md

 ## IBM Cloud VNF High Availability Setup

 This document explains some of the basic steps needed to configure IBM VPC Virtual Network Function (VNFs) for HA.
-The feature is currently allow-list only and only available in the us-east region.
 Supported use cases include:

 * Active / Active
 * Active / Passive

+The Network Load Balancer (NLB) Route Mode feature used to support VNF HA is currently only available with a private IP and currently only TCP data traffic is supported.
+Both public IP and UDP data traffic will be supported in the future.

 # Configure the VPC Resources